 These days I love to empower people, and my approach as a manager is to have an open-door policy.
 Letting people voice their opinions and run with ideas and new strategies can be rewarding.
 Another plus is it could lead to streamlining business procedures you may never even have considered — a potentially great win/win scenario.

-As a husband
+Being present as a husband

 One thing we have to remember is to not take our partner for granted.
 Men can often forget women are wired a little differently to us — and speaking generally — often require more connection than we do.
 It’s taken me some time to realise this fully.
 The old clichés of candlelit meals and bunches of flowers are all very well, yet simpler gestures like taking the time to talk over a coffee or a simple activity like going for a walk can often keep you closer together.